A Parent’s Guide to Primary School Tutoring: Everything You Need to Know

 Is the tutoring of a high quality?

 Good things to look out for are how reliable they are, how many years of teaching experience they or the organisation has, whether the children they tutored liked them, and whether the parents liked them and thought that they were getting value for money.

-In order for them to best help your child, you want a tutor to be an expert in the subject they teach.
+In order for them to best help your child, you want a primary school tutor to be an expert in the subject they teach.
 It’s very important that you find out well before you book whether they are an experienced tutor who is qualified for the job.
 Even better, have they received teacher training like a PGCE or are they a qualified teacher or qualified primary school teacher themselves?
 And what about their ongoing professional training to ensure they’re kept up to date with pedagogy and the curriculum?

 Another factor to consider is whether their qualification matches the level they’re teaching at.
 A university graduate tutoring KS2 maths may be capable of it, but are they the right fit for your needs?

 What is the lesson content provided by your primary school tutor?